albersgroup/bluewire/control_software/README.md

 From the scripts in this [Software Control directory](/control_software/), edit and run the two pubsish scripts and then the monitor script.

-Replace 'company/name' in the scripts with the name of your company and project (e.g., 'acme/abc' for project abc at company acme).
+Modify the [config file](/control_software/config.yml) with the name of your company and project.

 Execute the scripts directly (after installing the 'mqtt' gem)
 ```console